woullufy/LanguageSchool/README.md

 # Flask Language School App

+# This application is a containerized web system for managing online language school, using:
+- Flask (Python)
+- MariaDB (SQL)
+- MongoDB (NoSQL)

+### Requirements
+- Docker
+- Docker Compose

 ## How to Run

 1. Go to the `docker/` folder where all Docker-related files are located: